All Episodes

 And it supports things like brain health, memory, as well as cognitive function.

-And then it also helps your brain produce more energy, which can do things like improve focus and mental clarity, which just makes it great for anyone looking to stay sharp and alert, especially if you're sleep deprived or fatigued.
+And then also it helps your brain produce more energy, which can do things like improve focus and mental clarity, which just makes it great for anyone looking to stay sharp and alert, especially if you're sleep-deprived or fatigued.

-Also it's fantastic for physical performance.
+Also, it's fantastic for physical performance.

-So it's essentially helps your muscles produce more energy during high intensity exercises, which means you can lift heavier, train harder and recover faster, which is pretty amazing.
+So it's essentially helps your muscles produce more energy during high-intensity exercises, which means you can lift heavier, train harder, and recover faster, which is pretty amazing.

 And then also they have a lot of proprietary blends that are pretty diluted or just not very effective at all.

-While creatine is just clean and trusted and really does give your body and brain a natural boost in a form that's easy to mix into pretty much anything.
+Whereas creatine is just clean and trusted and really does give your body and brain a natural boost in a form that's easy to mix into pretty much anything.

 But yeah, once again, it's really just a great product for anyone looking to boost memory and focus while also supporting muscle strength and recovery.

-And Again, creatine is one of the most researched supplements in the world with decades of studies supporting its effectiveness.
+And again, creatine is one of the most researched supplements in the world with decades of studies supporting its effectiveness.

 So I can't say enough about it.